 In another case, the plaintiff offered evidence of the profits my client made from its alleged wrongdoing, without deducting any overhead.
 When the president of my client took the stand, I asked “what is your monthly overhead?”
 You’d think I had kicked an anthill.
 The defense lawyers practically jumped up and down complaining “he didn’t produce any documents showing overhead!”

 My response: “you didn’t ask for them.”
 Objection overruled.

 In both cases, the plaintiff’s lawyers kind of took it personally.
 They were pretty angry with me.
 Now, when someone gets really angry with you, there’s a part of you that instinctively feels a little guilty, like maybe you did something wrong (unless you are a sociopath).

 So it made me wonder, was it unprofessional of me not to warn them that I was going to attack their defective damage theories?
 In the first case, should I have relented and said, “ok, it’s no big deal, you can offer your revised calculation”?
 In the second case, should I have provided information on my client’s overhead in advance?

 Tell me what you think.

-Zach Wolfe (firstname.lastname@example.org) is a Texas trial lawyer who handles non-compete and trade secret litigation.
-His firm Fleckman & McGlynn, PLLC has offices in Houston, Austin, and The Woodlands.
+Zach Wolfe (email@example.com) is a Texas trial lawyer who handles non-compete and trade secret litigation at his firm Fleckman & McGlynn, PLLC.
 Most of his accounting knowledge comes from watching “Shark Tank” with his son.

 These are his opinions, not the opinions of his firm or clients, so don’t cite part of this post against him in an actual case.
 Every case is different, so don’t rely on this post as legal advice for your case.